BrooksConway/Homework3/README.md

 You will be creating a board game that is played using a graphical interface.
 The design and layout of the game will be left to you and your team.

-The game should be able to read from a file to get score, players, and game-peice positions.
+The game should be able to read from a file to get score, players, and game piece positions.
 The game status saved in the file should be thought of as a way to save your game and come back to it later.
 You don't need to continually update the information but you should be able to reconstruct a game based on file.

 ### Design Document
 Create a document that sketches a visual of how your game will look.
 Where will you display the following: